Skip to main content Skip to footer

-Though it may be hard to believe, given the manufacturing industry’s propensity for high-tech automation and fancy machinery such as IoT hardware, AR, and admittedly effective Industrial Grade PCs, the sector has a pretty notorious issue with quality control and quality management.
+Though it may be hard to believe, given the manufacturing industry's propensity for high-tech automation and fancy machinery such as IoT hardware, AR, and admittedly effective rugged mini PCs, the sector has a pretty notorious issue with quality control and quality management.
 In fact, in a recent 2020 industry survey on quality control, it was revealed that a staggering 96% of manufacturers experienced a product recall in the past few years.
 Needless to say, recalls such as these can be incredibly costly and an immensely frustrating disruption to most supply chains.
 Fortunately, ever the innovative sector obsessed with performance metrics, manufacturing has observed this drop in quality control and has already begun coining 2020 and beyond the age of Quality 4.0.

 What is Quality 4.0?